smrkem/stockdata/docs/chapter_1/readme.md

 This starts giving me the expected failures, which I fix one at a time by adding to the template (and a quick addition to the service so it also returns the symbol).
 Here are the test steps I went through:

 [test output](../test_messages/message_04.txt))

 which resulted in the following code changes: https://github.com/smrkem/docker-flask-tdd/commit/995eeffd0bcb28b4856d8627661c129bf16da59c

+***

+Cool.
+My ToDo list is complete and all tests are passing.
+- ~~write some new tests that check for more details and multiple stocks~~
+- ~~write some code so all tests pass~~
+- ~~refactor the view code so it gets the stock info from an object dependency~~
+- ~~ensure all tests pass~~
+- ~~refactor tests to use mocking / dependency injection so a test doesn't rely on actual stock data source~~
+- ~~refactor tests to look for a better defined 'stock' on the page (instead of currently just asserting info is in the page_source)~~
+- ~~refactor front-end code to match so all tests are back to passing~~

+My app doesn't do anything interesting - just spits back hardcoded data that we already knew.
+But it's pretty thoroughly tested and I'm sure it's doing that much correctly.
+Ultimately I want to be able to get this info externally, and also much more meaningful data - the kind of stuff that might help me to decide if a given stock is a good purchase for me or not.

+I'll have to do a bit of discovery since I'm not even sure what's possible - this next part is gonna be fun.

 ### The POC Spike